Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 Another common reason to have them removed is a lack of available records.
 This most often occurs when the bank that owned the mortgage loan is no longer in business.

-In many instances, mortgages and foreclosures were sold from one bank to the next, leaving a snarl of paperwork that made it impossible for people to pay their mortgages on time.
+In many instances, mortgages and foreclosures were sold from one bank to the next.
+This left a snarl of paperwork that made it impossible for people to pay their mortgages on time.

-These sales also made it difficult for some banks to keep accurate records, and if the bank listed on your credit report is no longer in business, they will not be able to verify the foreclosure.
+These sales also made it difficult for some banks to keep accurate records.
+Additionally, if the bank listed on your credit report is no longer in business, they will not be able to verify the foreclosure.
 Any information on your credit report that the credit bureau cannot verify must be removed.

 How can I remove a foreclosure on my credit report?